nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-by-modzcta-adults.csv

-This file has the same variable definitions as coverage-by-modzcta-allages.csv, but is restricted to NYC residents aged 18 years and older.
+This file has the same variable definitions as coverage-by-modzcta-allages.csv, but is restricted to NYC residents 18 years and older.

 ### coverage-by-demo.csv